 I’m now at my parents’ place for the Christmas break.

 Last year we tried buying a new star from a shop.
-This was a disaster, because the star turned out to be way too heavy to be supported by the flimsy uppermost branches of a pine tree, and also lacked a practical method for being attached (there was a metal coil underneath which counts as an impractal method).
-In fact, I’ve never seen a star for sale in any shop, anywhere, that could actually be placed on the top of a real Christmas tree (as opposed to one of those plastic things that have never even seen soil).
+This was a disaster, because the star turned out to be way too heavy to be supported by the flimsy uppermost branches of a pine tree, and also lacked a practical method for being attached (the metal coil underneath counts as an impractal method).
+I’ve never seen a star for sale in any shop, anywhere, that could actually be placed on the top of a real Christmas tree (as opposed to one of those plastic things that have never been anywhere near soil).

 So this year I offered to make a new one the foil-and-cardboard way, because that works.
 Here are some images that show the new star in the process of construction; the first two show it from the back so that you can see the gardening wire used to attach it to a branch.

 The old star was five-pointed, and can be seen on some of the photographs here.
 The design for the new one is my own.